connectrpc/conformance/docs/configuring_and_running_tests.md

 All four of these options can be provided multiple times on the command-line, to provide multiple test case patterns, refer to multiple files, or both.

+It is strongly recommended to only use `--known-failing` in CI configurations.
+For legitimately flaky test cases, use `--known-flaky` (instead of `--skip`).
+Use of `--run` or `--skip` in CI configurations is discouraged.
+It should instead be possibly to correctly filter the set of tests to run just based on config YAML files.

 ## Configuring CI